-In 2012, Mohamed Morsi was elected president, making him the first democratically elected president in the country's history.
+In 2012, Mohamed Morsi, a senior leader in the Muslim Brotherhood, was elected president, making him the first democratically elected president in the country's history.
 Alarmingly, Morsi's fundamentalist Islamic government wanted to institute many strict traditional Islamic practices.
 Consequently, Morsi faced strong and sometimes violent opposition, leading to even more protests and eventually resulting in his overthrow from office in July 2013 by his own appointed military leader, General Abdel Fatteah el-Sisi.
 In May 2014 another new government was elected, albeit with a low voter turnout, with the landslide victory of former army chief Abdel Fattah el-Sisi.
-Tourism is rebounding.

 Cairo's most popular tourist sights are the monuments and relics of Egypt's pharaonic past.
 The prime attraction in the city itself is the Egyptian Museum—it's so full of ancient artifacts that it's almost bursting at the seams.
-The big draws of the collection are the contents of Tutankhamen's (King Tut's) tomb and a dozen royal mummies displayed in oxygen-free cases.
-The museum has too much for you to absorb in one visit—we recommend you spend two half-days there.
+Many noteworthy collections are held in various museums throughout the city.

 The most famous ancient Egyptian monuments—the pyramids and the Sphinx—are not in Cairo proper, but in the suburb of Giza (although most photos make it appear that the structures are out in the desert, they're actually at the edge of town).
 Plan a half-day at the site, and be sure to go inside the 5,000-year-old Great Pyramid of Khufu (prepare yourself for crowded, claustrophobic surroundings).
 You can see other pyramids on a day trip to Saqqara or Dashur, which are south of Giza.
 The pyramids and tombs there are less frequented by tourist groups and vendors, so you can have a more peaceful visit.